 Civil society organizations operate in the vast space between government and the population, providing services, advancing legislation, and holding authorities accountable for their actions.
 Musically gifted children, youth-at-risk, women, athletes with disabilities and brilliant computer programmers alike rely on the services and expertise of the third sector.
-Dozens of civil society organizations operate in the Gaza Strip and answer to the diverse and critical needs of a large segment of the population.
 It is hard to grasp why Israel would overlook the importance of their work and deny them travel between the parts of the occupied Palestinian territory, as well as abroad, but this is the reality of the situation.

 Israel’s policy, which separates Palestinians living in Gaza and Palestinians living in the West Bank, has dire effects on everyday life.
 Only recently, we showed how the separation policy impacts the Palestinian economy, mostly, though not exclusively, in Gaza.
 We also demonstrated how it tears apart families with members living in either part of the Palestinian territory.
 Today we publish a new report, a unique, even ground-breaking document, which is the result of a series of meetings held in Gaza with dozens of representatives of civil society organizations, in which they were given the opportunity to speak about the situation in their own words.

 Gaza-based organizations, among other things, work with their counterparts in the West Bank and coordinate activities to handle a variety of complex issues that face any society and also those specific to Palestinian society.
 Access restrictions make it difficult for organizations to send staff members to trainings, seminars, and conferences in the West Bank or abroad or for their West Bank colleagues to travel to Gaza.
-The ambitions and activity of athletes and artists are stifled and the ability to advance a shared vision for social change in health, civil rights, and the economy are thwarted.
 In addition to this, restrictions on the entry into Gaza by foreign nationals impede fundraising capacities and make it difficult for organizations to create long-term relationships with funders which could guarantee more consistent, strategic programs and operations.